ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

    * You may create a new Ubuntu 20.04 VM from scratch, label it **SERVER**, and configure it as defined either in Lab 1 or using the Puppet manifest files from Lab 2. _This is effectively the same as copying your **CLIENT** VM from Lab 3, but you get additional practice installing and configuring an Ubuntu VM, I guess._

 {{% notice warning %}}
 Before starting this lab, make a **snapshot** in each VM labelled "Before Lab 4" that you can restore to later if you have any issues.
+In most cases, it is simpler to restore a snapshot and try again instead of debugging an error when setting up an LDAP or AD server.
 In addition, Task 6 below will ask you to restore to a snapshot in at least one VM before starting that step.
 {{% /notice %}}

 ---